EdDuarte/website/content/project/vokter.md

 occurrences and differences) is covered by memory cache with an expiry duration between 20 seconds and 1 minute.

-Persistence of difference-detection jobs and difference-matching jobs is also covered, using a custom MongoDB Job Store by Michael Klishin and Alex Petrov.
+Persistence of detection and matching jobs is also covered, using a custom MongoDB Job Store by Michael Klishin and Alex Petrov.

 # OSGi-based architecture